muneebjan/campsite-app/README.md

 - View a list of campsites
 - Filter by various attributes (e.g. language(en), water proximity, campfire availability)
 - View detailed information for each campsite
-- (Bonus) See all campsites on a map with clustering
+- (Bonus) See all campsites on a map

 The app supports **Android**, **iOS**, and **Web**, and follows best practices in **Flutter architecture** using **Riverpod** for state management.